greendw/AntabGMVA/README.md

 ## Why it is useful
 * Convert some of the unusual ANTAB formats into the AIPS/CASA(rPICARD)-readable format
 * Replace erroneous Tsys values with reasonable values by using linear interpolation
-* Create the convenient All-in-One ANTAB file instead of carrying all those individual files
+* Create the convenient All-in-One ANTAB file instead of carrying all those individual data files
 * Get an overview/expectation about your GMVA data (i.e., data quality)